White Christmas? Met Office reveals where snow could fall with Christmas Day

 Christmas Day

 The forecast for Thursday will be mainly dry with some sunshine across the country.
-It is expected to be cloudier in the northeast and thicker cloud could give patchy rain across West Cornwall.
-It will generally be cold everywhere and windy conditions in the south, forecasters say.
+It is expected to be cloudier in the northeast, and thicker cloud could give patchy rain across west Cornwall.
+It will generally be cold everywhere with windy conditions in the south, forecasters say.

 Boxing Day